 2. Rank your top travel requirements

 Priorities range per company.
-Some will look more toward cost savings and expense management, while others are laser-focused on risk management for their traveling employees.
+Some will look more towards cost savings and expense management, while others are lasered on risk management for their travelling employees.

-Is it important your travel services include support at all hours?
+Is it important your travel services includes support at all hours?
 What's your biggest driver?
 Is an online booking tool or mobile app key to the success of your travel program?

-Think carefully about your organization’s unique requirements and rank them in order of importance so that everyone is on the same page.
+Think carefully about your organisation’s unique requirements and rank them in order of importance so that everyone is on the same page.

 3. Identify your current pain points

 Did we mention having the right people in the room?
-Ask all the relevant individuals in your team, including management, travel bookers, and travelers, some pertinent questions:
+Ask all the relevant individuals in your team, including management, travel bookers and travellers, some pertinent questions.

 4. Be generous with information

-You should also provide information about your preferred pricing and payment processes, security risk assessments, code of conduct, and your relationship-management objectives.
-Transparency is critical here, as failure to give enough detail is often the cause of the disconnect between an organization and its TMC.
+You should also provide information about your preferred pricing and payment processes, security risk assessments, code of conduct and your relationship-management objectives.
+Transparency is critical here, as failure to give enough detail is often the cause of disconnect between an organisation and its TMC.

 5. Consider what information you need…and what you don’t

 Case studies.
 Great.
 Client references.
 For sure.
-But do you really need resumes for the entire team?
-While certain information will always be required, some, such as supporting resumes, are unnecessary, especially as staff may be transferred or promoted during the RFP process.
+But do you really need CVs for the entire team?
+While certain information will always be required, some, such as supporting CVs are unnecessary, especially as staff may be transferred or promoted during the RFP process.